FOOD-RUSH/Food_Rush_Repo/README.md

 | **iOS**     | ✅ Supported | iOS 13.0+              |
 | **Web**     | ✅ Supported | Modern browsers        |

+## 🔔 Notifications (Expo Go note)

+When running in Expo Go, Android remote push notifications are not fully supported starting with SDK 53+.
+For reliable testing of push notifications (especially background/remote delivery), use a development build instead of Expo Go.
+Local notifications and most iOS behaviors still work in Expo Go, but native behavior can differ from a dev build.

 ## 🌍 Internationalization

 The app supports multiple languages with automatic detection based on device settings: